microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/README.md

 [State management](https://en.wikipedia.org/wiki/State_management) is all about finding a good approach to solve these two particular problems:

-- How to keep the data flows in an app easy to understand?
+- How to keep the data flows in an app understandable?
 - How to keep the state data always in sync with the user interface (and vice versa)?

 Once you've taken care of these, any other issues you might have may either be fixed already or have become easier to fix.
 There are many possible approaches for solving these problems, but we'll go with a common solution that consists in **centralizing the data and the ways to change it**.
 The data flows would go like this: